sanspanic/38-Broken-App-Fix/bankly/bugs.md

 * Currently, the method proceeds to patch even disallowed fields, such as admin.
 It only errors out if the data provided does not match the column names of the table that is being updated, and this error is not handled.

 ###### Test:
-* line 189 - the following pre-existing test started failing after previous Bug (2) was fixed.
+* line 206 - the following pre-existing test started failing after previous Bug (2) was fixed.
 It had been passing because admin user was previously unable to update self without being admin - which is the wrong reason.
+It should fail because it was attempting to patch unauthorized fields.

 ```
 test("should disallow patching not-allowed-fields", async function () {